 If you are a motorbike rider, or pillion passenger, injured in a road traffic accident, and you instruct MG Legal to handle your claim for personal injury, our team of motorcycle accident personal injury solicitors are sympathetic and approachable, and have won millions of pounds in personal injury compensation for clients injured whilst riding a motorcycle, or as pillion passenger, since we opended, in 2010.

+Due to the often serious nature of the injuries that 'bikers sustain, experience when dealing with motorcycle accidents is key.
 Oscar Wilde once famoulsy said, 'Experience is one thing, you can't get for nothing'.
 He was of course right, to a degree.
 When you instruct MG Legal's expert road traffic accident solicitors, our experience will shine through, and we will leave no stone unturned to ensure you receive the injury compensation you rightly deserve.
-And all, on a no win no fee basis.
+All motorcycle accident claims are of course accepted, subject to a No Win No Fee basis.

 Our experts have accepted instruction, and won compensation for motorcyclists all over the country.
 The most common way in which motorcyclists, and their passengers, are injured are: